jeroen-huizer-conclusion/HelpTextTooltip/README.md

 * Icon is not rendered if no help-text is found.
 * Help-texts are loaded in background (i.e. page does not wait for all results)
 * Three flavours:
-* * Standalone helptext: define your own label
+  * Standalone helptext: define your own label
-* * Helptext for Label: attach a helptext to a (default) mendix label.
+  * Helptext for Label: attach a helptext to a (default) mendix label.
-* * Helptext for Tabs: attach a helptext to a tabheader a given index.
+  * Helptext for Tabs: attach a helptext to a tabheader a given index.
+  * Helptext for Buttons: attach a helptext to a button element.

 ## Limitations
 * does not support HTML (I think)